Gabriel Jönsson: "The Girl from Backafall" ("Flickan från Backafall")

-The poem "Vid Vakten" (At the helm) from the book Flaskpost "Message in a bottle" (1920) was turned into a popular song in Sweden "Flickan från Backafall" (The girl from Backafall) by Gunnar Turesson and is today a signature song of the island Hven, where Backafall is located.
-Backafall translated to English means "falling slope" and is a reference to the area between the white church on the island of Hven's west side and small harbor of the same name below.
+The poem "Vid Vakten" (At the helm) from the book Flaskpost "Message in a bottle" (1920) was turned into a popular song in Sweden "Flickan från Backafall" (The girl from Backafall) by Gunnar Turesson and is today a signature song of the island Ven, where Backafall is located.
+Backafall translated to English means "falling slope" and is a reference to the area between the white church on the island of Ven's west side and small harbor of the same name below.

 The song describes a young seaman in the Caribbean on a long voyage, longing for his girlfriend waiting for him at home.